Paul Ukena: Work in musical theater

-In 1954 Ukena made his Off-Broadway debut at the Phoenix Theatre as Fred Burger in Earl Robinson and Waldo Salt's Sandhog which was directed by Howard Da Silva and used choreography by Sophie Maslow.
+In 1954 Ukena made his off-Broadway debut at the Phoenix Theatre as Fred Burger in Earl Robinson and Waldo Salt's Sandhog which was directed by Howard da Silva and used choreography by Sophie Maslow.
 In 1955 he portrayed the role of Carl Linden in Noël Coward's Bitter Sweet at the Music Hall at Fair Park in Dallas.
 He returned there the following year to star alongside Liberace and his brother George in Hassard Short's The Great Waltz.
 In 1956 he starred as Kubla Khan in the television musical The Adventures of Marco Polo which was directed and produced by Max Liebman for NBC with Neil Simon as writer with music by Clay Warnick.
 In 1958 he portrayed Frank E. Butler in Irving Berlin's Annie Get Your Gun at Herb Rogers's Tenthouse Theater in the Round in Chicago with Helen Gallagher in the title role.
-In 1959 he starred with Ruth McDevitt in The Golden Wheel, a musical mounted by General Motors to promote the cadillac, at the Waldorf Astoria New York.
-In 1969 he toured New England as Emile De Becque in Rodgers and Hammerstein's South Pacific; appearing at theaters like the Ogunquit Playhouse in Ogunquit, Maine and the Cape Playhouse in Dennis, Massachusetts.
+In 1959 he starred with Ruth McDevitt in The Golden Wheel, a musical mounted by General Motors to promote the Cadillac, at the Waldorf Astoria New York.
+In 1969 he toured New England as Emile De Becque in Rodgers and Hammerstein's South Pacific; appearing at theaters like the Ogunquit Playhouse in Ogunquit, Maine, and the Cape Playhouse in Dennis, Massachusetts.

-In 1970 Ukena starred as Paul Haggerty in Mitch Leigh's short lived Broadway musical Cry For Us All, and is featured on the original cast album of that show.
-In 1974 he starred as Fantomas in Richard Foreman and Stanley Silverman's horror musical Hotel for Criminals which premiered in Lennox, Massachusetts at the Lenox Arts Center in August 1974 before transferring to the Off-Broadway Westbeth Theatre Center in New York City the following December.
+In 1970 Ukena starred as Paul Haggerty in Mitch Leigh's short lived Broadway musical Cry for Us All, and is featured on the original cast album of that show.
+In 1974 he starred as Fantomas in Richard Foreman and Stanley Silverman's horror musical Hotel for Criminals which premiered in Lenox, Massachusetts, at the Lenox Arts Center in August 1974 before transferring to the off-Broadway Westbeth Theatre Center in New York City the following December.